 Andrei Nastase’s career began at the Transportation Prosecution Office in Chisinau.
-He also worked as legal director at the Moldovan-German venture Air Moldova.
-From 2002 till 2015 he worked as a lawyer and defended the interests of the German company Unistar and of business people Viorel Topa and Victor Topa (not related), who had been sentenced by a Moldovan court for blackmail, fraud, money laundering and forgery of official papers.
+He also worked as a legal director at the Moldovan-German venture Air Moldova.
+From 2002 till 2015 he worked as a lawyer and defended the interests of the German company Unistar and of business people Viorel Topa and Victor Topa (not related), who had been sentenced by a Moldovan court for blackmail, fraud, money laundering, and forgery of official papers.

 In 2015 Mr. Nastase founded the Dignity and Truth Platform (DA), which later has been transformed into a political party.
 In 2016 he announced plans to run for the president of Moldova but then changed his mind and let his ally Maia Sandu of the Action and Solidarity Party (PAS) come forward as the candidate of both opposition parties.

-In the February 2019 parliamentary elections he competes in the constituency №33 - Chisinau, where he won a majority.
-However he leaves the Parliament months later in order to serve as a deputy prime minister and minister of internal affairs.
+In the February 2019 parliamentary elections, he competes in the constituency №33 - Chisinau, where he won a majority.
+However, he leaves the Parliament months later in order to serve as a deputy prime minister and minister of internal affairs.